FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/factsheets/t3/frederico_lopes.md

 ### The two pull requests that I am most proud of

-I did not create pull requests this sprint.
+I did not create pull requests this sprint but I reviwed the Nav bar pull request toghether with Nuno.

 ### Two contributions of other types that I am most proud of